j-morgan6/Catering-Website/README.md

 	git clone git@github.com:j-morgan6/Catering-Website.git

 1.2 Installing Dependencies
-Dependencies must be installed in all 3 sub-directories.
+Dependencies must be installed in all 3 sub-directories(Admin-Frontend, Customer-Frontend, and Catering-API).
 In each directory, run npm install.
 This will install all required dependencies.

 1.3.
 Running the Projects
 Each project (Customer front-end, Admin front-end, API) can be run separately.
-To run them, got to the project directory and run npm run dev
+To run them, go to the project directory and run npm run dev (must run 'npm run dev' in Catering-API to work properly)